remla2025-team10/operation/README.md

 sudo systemd-resolve --flush-caches
 ```

-When everything is complete, the Kubernetes Dashboard should be accessible at [https://dashboard.example.com](https://dashboard.example.com), our app should be accessible at [app.local](app.local), the kiali dashboard should be accessible at [kiali.local](kiali.local) and the prometheus dashboard should be accessible at [prometheus.local](prometheus.local).
+When everything is complete, the Kubernetes Dashboard should be accessible at [https://dashboard.example.com](https://dashboard.example.com), our app should be accessible at [app.local](app.local), the kiali dashboard should be accessible at [kiali.local](kiali.local), the grafana dashboard should be accessible at [grafana.local](grafana.local) and the prometheus dashboard should be accessible at [prometheus.local](prometheus.local).

 To log in, generate an admin token by running this command on the control node:
 ```bash